 Movements in the budget deficit are in part the result of the ups and downs of the economy.
-When the economy is strong, the deficit will be lower as taxes flow in and welfare spending costs are reduced.
+When the economy is strong, the deficit will be lower as taxes receipts increase and welfare spending costs are reduced.
 The opposite is true when the economy is weak.

 The 'structural' budget deficit is an estimate of how large the deficit would be if the economy was operating at a normal, sustainable level of employment and activity.
 We never know precisely what this 'normal' level would be, so these estimates are always uncertain.
-Using our usual mechanical approach, we currently estimate that the economy will be 0.1 per cent above normal capacity in 2022-23 before falling to 2.9 per cent below normal capacity the following year.
-This is thanks to the economy falling into a recession that lasts for just over a year due to high inflation and interest rates, which creates spare capacity in the economy.
-So we judge that in 2023-24 the structural deficit is smaller than the overall deficit, with a 'cyclical' part of the deficit that would disappear automatically as the economy returns to a normal level of activity by mid-2027.
+Using our usual approach, we currently estimate that the economy is operating slightly below its sustainable level over the forecast period creating spare capacity before recovering by 2028-29.
+This is due to rises in interest rates in response to inflation continuing to feed through into the economy and slowing activity.
+This means that when there is spare capacity in the economy, the structural deficit is smaller than the overall deficit, with a 'cyclical' part of the deficit that would disappear automatically as the economy returns to a normal level of activity by the forecast horizon.

 The headline deficit is the difference between total receipts and total spending, but people are also interested in the 'current deficit' (or surplus).
 This counts all receipts and all current spending, but excludes spending on net investment.
 As long as net investment is positive, the current deficit will be smaller than the overall deficit.
-We expect the current deficit to be £114.4 billion in 2022-23, falling to £5.6 billion by 2027-28.
+We expect the current deficit to be £20.7 billion in 2024-25, and there to be a surplus of - £13.6 billion by 2028-29.